jamesrisberg/ollama-interface/readme.md

 Q: How do I get started?

-A: Be sure to get [Ollama](https://ollama.com) first.
-Clone this repo and run `python -m http.server 8888` or similar to get started prompting. `http://localhost:8888` should show the chat interface.
+A: Be sure to get [Ollama](https://ollama.com) first and download a model or two.
+Clone this repo and run `npm i` to install limited dependencies for working with `.env` files and to run the codel locally.
+In a terminal, run `npm start` to begin. `http://localhost:8888` should show the chat interface by default.